Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/_notes/tooling.md

 ---
-title: Introduction
+title: Tooling
-excerpt: Overview of the course; schedule, projects, exams, important dates, etc.
+excerpt: Introduction to the tools we will use and Lab 0
-order: 0
+order: 1
 ---
 <meta http-equiv="refresh" content="0;url={{ page.id | prepend: site.baseurl }}.pdf">